file-not-found/malwn/README.md

 `malwn` can automatically execute modules if certain yara rules match.
 The module folder can be configured upon first execution.
 A subfolder with the same name as the corresponding yara rule has to be created there.
-Any number of modules with the path `<module_name>/<module_name>.py` can be put inside this folder.
+Any number of modules can be put inside this folder.
-The modules must have a `run` function which expects the filename as input parameter and which should return the result as a string.
+These modules must have a `run` function which expects the filename as input parameter and which should return the result as a string.